GTCG/PY4E-Capstone-Deathrow/README.md

 **5)Picture of the wordcloud:**

+You can see a picture of the wordcloud below.
+I drew rectangles around the words with the hightest count (love) and the lowest count (wife).
+This version is of June 2025.

 ![Picture of the wordcloud](wordcloud.png)

-Feel free to report bugs, fixes, or stuff to make the program better.
+Feel free to report bugs, fixes, or stuff to make the script even better!